Write-an-author-bio

 How to fix it?

 Jane Smith is an up-and-coming author with a passion for horror and suspense.
 Her debut novel, “The Haunted House,” is a chilling thriller that explores the darker side of human nature.
 With her background in psychology, Jane brings a unique perspective to her writing that will keep readers on the edge of their seats.
-She is a member of the Horror Writer’s Association and actively participates in writing workshops and conferences.
-Follow her on twitter @janesmithhorror for updates on her upcoming projects.

 Showing humility and humor can also help to make the author bio more relatable to readers.